robertjchristian/MRC/MRC00.md

 ## Meta MRCs about MRCs
 - [For most MRCs in general this MRC00 is the first Meta MRC.](https://github.com/MorpheusAIs/MRC/blob/main/MRC00.md  )
 - [For MRCs about adding new assets, yield sources, chains, see this MRC guide.](https://github.com/MorpheusAIs/Docs/blob/main/!KEYDOCS%20README%20FIRST!/The%20Morpheus%20Asset%20Integration%20Framework.md)

-## Life Cycle of an MRC
-- **1. The Beginning:** The MRC has to be merged into Discussion, this indicates the repo maintainer believes the MRC is at least worth discussion and has basic merit to their Reference Implementation.
-- **2. Timeline Expectations:** Maintainers should seek to review and provide feedback to MRC authors once a week.
-So authors can get a sense of the next steps/current state of their MRC.
-- **3. Advancing An MRC to "In Progress":** Much of the feedback to MRC authors is often about understanding dependencies and what technical hurtles exist for the MRC to be implemented.
-Once all technical dependencies have been addressed, only then can an MRC be accepted into the "In Progress" stage.
-- **4. Completing / Implementing an MRC:** For the MRC to be considered complete and "Implemented" the code proposed must be contributed and merged by the maintainer.

 ## Acceptance / Rejection:
 - First, it's important understand that MRCs are a competitive process.